iamromulan/RM551E-GL/README.md

 It is a menu style Powershell script that will let you install Qflash and Qnav.
 ADB and fastboot are now automatically included with Qflash!
 It will also let you download firmware and view PDFs for several modems (by linking you to the correct repo).
 It heavily relies on megatools, a cli for downloading files from mega.nz
 All files installed/downloaded will go to C:\Quectel\

+## Where To Buy

+As of right now the only way to buy a RM551E-GL is through resellers or Quectel Directly.
+No Quectel direct stock and expensive resellers make this modem currently unavailable

 ## Toolz:
 <details>